Signal Tree House

 The same tree, still standing today, shades the restored heritage home.

 For generations this home stood quietly, its walls storing tales of settlers, conflict, resilience and community.
-That massive tree — still rooted in its original place — once held a wooden platform used to watch over the land.

 Today, the very same space is alive again.